 A summer program for area youth is offered through both the Galesburg and Carthage campuses.
-Various short-term programs for youth are also offered by all three campus locations during the academic year.
-Topics are designed to be interesting, challenging, and age-appropriate for elementary, middle, and high school youth.
-Summer
+Topics are designed to be interesting, challenging, and age-appropriate for elementary and middle school youth.
+Summer program flyers are distributed to area schools in April or May each year.
+Additional information for youth programs is listed in the Corporate and Leisure College schedule.
+Look for current offerings online at www.sandburg.edu/corp-lesiure-college.